FAQ Frequently Asked Questions

 This church community is open to everyone.
 At some point in our lives, all of us were far from God.
 Yet, Christ came to seek and save each of us, even when we were far from Him.
 When we embrace this radical invitation from Him, we find the place we truly belong.
 Therefore, we hope this community is welcoming to folks who don’t yet know this truth, are just starting to realize it, and those who have been following Jesus for some time.

 We desire creative worship, transparency, vulnerability and authenticity in our pilgrim journeys.
 We aspire to what the Bible calls us to as we try and redeem flawed community; things such as love, unity, truth, grace, compassion and forgiveness.

 We welcome you to come and see how we try to live out our faith in Jesus.

 To whom is the leadership of Terra North Adams accountable?

 Ultimately, we believe that we are accountable to our Chief Shepherd and the Head of the Church, Jesus Christ.

 Additionally, as part of the Terra Nova Network, we are represented at and held accountable to the elders of the Terra Network.

 Further, we have set up an Advisory & Accountability Council to oversee our work until we have local elders for our church.
-Currently serving on this Council is Ed Marcelle, Steve Klass and Denny Sant.
+Currently serving on this Council is Ed Marcelle (Terra Nova Network), David Pinckney (Acts 29 New England) and Denny Sant (Converge Northeast).